Zibo: Dialect

 The Zibo dialect has classical features of Northern Chinese but also has specific characteristics of its own.
 In Zibo dialect, points of articulation of low vowel is particularly deep in the mouth, and most areas do not have a retroflex consonant except in parts of Linzi District.
 The Zibo dialect does not have many features that distinguish it from mandarin when it comes to sentence composition, while subtle differences may be found when people ask questions and their expressions to probability of actions.

 The Zibo dialect may be divided into three major sections according to the administrative districts: Huantai-Zhangdian-Zhoucun, being areas on the transport corridor between Jinan and Weifeng, have a mild mandarin accent closely resembling somewhere between Beijing, Jinan, Qingdao and Zichuan accents.
 Boshan has its own accent which is derived from the traditional center of the Zibo prefecture.
 Lastly, the Zichuan district has its own distinct accent with many colloquialisms.

 Cuisine

 Traditional Zibo cuisine is part of Shandong cuisine although Zibo cuisine is, in fact, not a real branch of the Lu Cuisine (Shandong cuisine), whilst Boshan Cuisine is.
 Boshan cuisine restaurants can only be found in Zibo, and nearby places.
-Featured local snacks, including Zhou Cun Pancake, Shi Ha Ma Dumpling, Vegetable Pancake, Sauced Mutton, pork feet stew with kelp lotus root and Chinese cabbage, pork intestine hotpot with fried beancurd, and Bean-curd Case (fried bean-curd stuffed with vegetables and meat), enjoy a good reputation among residents and tourists.
+Featured local snacks, include Zhou Cun Pancake, Shi Ha Ma Dumpling, Vegetable Pancake, Sauced Mutton, pork feet stew with kelp lotus root and Chinese cabbage, pork intestine hotpot with fried beancurd, and Bean-curd Case (fried bean-curd stuffed with vegetables and meat).

-Zibo is also home to diverse restaurants of other Chinese cuisine branches just like many other cities in China.
-Western restaurants are also emerging here and there in all districts of this city to cater for a growing diversity of needs from the people.
+In early 2023 Zibo's outdoor BBQ restaurants went viral on social media, attracting millions of visitors.